 Students interested in studying with me must first schedule an interview and/or audition for admittance into my studio.
 My studio tends to be quite full, but free spots occasionally open up, so don't hesitate to contact me for availability and current tuition rates.

 Tone – I believe that a good sound is the most vital aspect of flute playing.
 With students of all levels, I emphasize making a clear, strong, and supported sound.
-Also involved in making a good flute tone is learning about controlling dynamics, breathing, vibrato, and intonation.
+Also involved in making a good flute tone is learning to control dynamics, breathing, vibrato, and intonation.

 Technique – Technique begins with simply learning flute fingerings and reading basic music notation.
 Later technique focuses on playing scales, exercises, articulation, and etudes with even, smooth, relaxed, quick, and controlled finger movement.